Logo Icon

-Differences Between CLAT and LSAT: Check All Major Differences
+Differences Between CLAT and LSAT: Which is Better?

 SHARE

-Reader's Digest: Are you thinking of applying to law school in India?
-If so, you need to know the difference between CLAT and LSAT.
-These two exams are the gateway to top law schools in India, but they have different eligibility criteria, syllabus, and difficulty levels.
-Read on to learn more about the differences between CLAT and LSAT, and decide which exam is right for you.
+Reader's Digest: Are you considering applying to law school in India and need to understand the difference between CLAT and LSAT?
+Keep reading to learn more about the differences between CLAT and LSAT, and decide which exam is proper for you.

 • The exam pattern for CLAT includes sections on English, General Knowledge and Current Affairs, Mathematics, Legal Aptitude, and Logical Reasoning.
 In comparison, LSAT India focuses on Reading Comprehension, Analytical Reasoning, and Logical Reasoning.

-• CLAT scores are accepted by all participating National Law Universities apart from NLU Delhi, while LSAT India scores are accepted by selective private law schools in India.
+• CLAT scores are accepted by all participating National Law Universities apart from NLU Delhi, while selective private law schools in India accept LSAT India scores.

-• CLAT has a negative marking system wherein 0.25 marks is are deducted for every incorrectly question answered question , while LSAT India does not.
+• CLAT has a negative marking system wherein 0.25 marks are deducted for every incorrect question answered the question, while LSAT India does not.

 CLAT vs LSAT: Understanding the Major Differences

-Let's initiate by talking about some known differences between these exams:
+Let's understand the key differences between these exams:

 Particulars Description Description